noahjb/novi_cd_test/instructions/branch0.md

 ###Connect to database
 In this section, we want to connect to the database and set up a model.
 A model is a constructor function that will return an instance of a specially formatted object that is stored in the database.
 Mongoose is an abstraction layer between the server and the database that makes it easy to model objects using plain JavaScript.

-In `server.js`, connect to Mongoose (Not sure how to do this?
-Copy/paste or type the following code on the line under the appropriate comment:
+In `server.js`, connect to Mongoose.
+Not sure how?
+Copy/paste or type the following code on the line under the appropriate comment.
+Comments in JavaScript often look like this `\\Some comment text here`:

 ```javascript
 mongoose.connect('mongodb://localhost/app');